Neveʻei language: Demonstratives

-There are five determiners in Neve’ei: the proximate demonstrative nene, the intermediate demonstrative nenana, and the distant demonstrative nenokhoi, the anaphoric demonstrative nge, and the indefinite postmodifier tuan.
+There are five determiners in Neveʻei: the proximate demonstrative nene, the intermediate demonstrative nenana, and the distant demonstrative nenokhoi, the anaphoric demonstrative nge, and the indefinite postmodifier tuan.

 The demonstratives show a three-way distinction in space and time: near, intermediate, and distant, as well as an anaphoric demonstrative used for items already mentioned.
 This three-way distinction is common in the Pacific, with a mean 2.7 distance contrasts.
 A three-way distinction is also the most common form of deixis among languages in and around Vanuatu, with three of the four languages cited in the World Atlas of Language Structures Online (WALS) having a three-way distinction.

-Much like the vast majority of languages around Vanuatu and neighbouring Austronesian speaking regions, Neve’ei follows a Noun-Demonstrative pattern, where a demonstrative follows the noun head and any adjectival or possessive postmodifiers.
+Much like the vast majority of languages around Vanuatu and neighbouring Austronesian speaking regions, Neveʻei follows a Noun-Demonstrative pattern, where a demonstrative follows the noun head and any adjectival or possessive postmodifiers.

-Both a three-way distinction and the Noun-Demonstrative pattern are thought to be features retained by Neve’ei from Proto-Oceanic.
+Both a three-way distinction and the Noun-Demonstrative pattern are thought to be features retained by Neveʻei from Proto-Oceanic.

-In Neve’ei, nouns with indefinite reference are given the indefinite postmodifier tuan, while nouns with definite reference are either given the appropriate demonstrative or left unmarked.
-Musgrave suggests that since many Neve’ei nouns begin with nV, the Proto-Oceanic article *na attached to the noun and became a part of the noun root, meaning speakers no longer needed to mark the definite article.
+In Neveʻei, nouns with indefinite reference are given the indefinite postmodifier tuan, while nouns with definite reference are either given the appropriate demonstrative or left unmarked.
+Musgrave suggests that since many Neveʻei nouns begin with nV, the Proto-Oceanic article *na attached to the noun and became a part of the noun root, meaning speakers no longer needed to mark the definite article.

 The three non-anaphoric forms of the demonstrative have the same initial element ne-, similar to how nouns often appear in the language.
-The demonstratives also have final forms identical to how Neve’ei indicates other locational forms which also have three-way distinctions, for example, utne, ‘in this place, here’, utnang, ‘in that place, there’, and utnokhoi, ‘in that place, over there’.
+The demonstratives also have final forms identical to how Neveʻei indicates other locational forms which also have three-way distinctions, for example, utne, 'in this place, here', utnang, 'in that place, there', and utnokhoi, 'in that place, over there'.

 The demonstrative nene indicates that the noun is close to the speaker.

 The demonstrative nenang is most commonly used to mark temporal orientation rather than spatial.

 The demonstrative nge is an anaphoric demonstrative meaning it is used to refer to a noun that has already been introduced.
 It is identical in form to the pronominal trace, which marks the original site of a noun phrase in a relative clause.

 The anaphoric demonstrative cannot only be used after a noun has been marked by tuan to be used in later references.
-In the example above, natuturmwitiyilian ‘story’ is first modified by a relative clause marked by nen, then later referred to with the anaphoric demonstrative.
+In the example above, natuturmwitiyilian 'story' is first modified by a relative clause marked by nen, then later referred to with the anaphoric demonstrative.

-Grammatically, the anaphoric demonstrative nge behaves differently from the three other demonstratives in Neve’ei in that it can only ever function as a nominal postmodifier, while the other determiners can occur as both nominal postmodifiers and nominal phrase heads.
+Grammatically, the anaphoric demonstrative nge behaves differently from the three other demonstratives in Neveʻei in that it can only ever function as a nominal postmodifier, while the other determiners can occur as both nominal postmodifiers and nominal phrase heads.
 This example shows the proximate demonstrative nene used as the head of a nominal phrase: